0xshariq/extra-care-medical-center/README.md

 ## Project Purpose

-The Hospital Website aims to provide patients and visitors with essential information about the hospital’s services, medical staff, and facilities, as well as offer a convenient way to contact and make appointments.
+The Extra Care Medical Center aims to provide patients and visitors with essential information about the hospital’s services, medical staff, and facilities, as well as offer a convenient way to contact and make appointments.
 This website enhances the hospital's online presence and makes it easy for users to navigate healthcare information from any device.

 ## Features